Gina Haspel promises not to restart CIA torture program if confirmed as director

 Haspel reportedly considered withdrawing her nomination late last week because of her concerns that a contentious hearing about torture could damage the CIA's reputation as well as her own.
 White House officials convinced her not to pull out.

-Members of the Senate Intelligence Committee planned to focus much of their questioning on Haspel's 2002 oversight of a secret "black site" in Thailand where suspected terrorists were subjected to waterboarding and confined in coffin-shaped boxes for hours during the George W. Bush administration.
+Intelligence Committee members focused much of their questioning on Haspel's 2002 oversight of a secret "black site" in Thailand where suspected terrorists were subjected to waterboarding and confined in coffin-shaped boxes for hours during the George W. Bush administration.
 Torture techniques were used after the 9/11 terrorist attacks against America.

+Haspel defended the agency's actions, saying the use of so-called "enhanced interrogation techniques" was deemed legal at the time by the Department of Justice and by President Bush.
+However, she said she supports the "higher moral standards" that the country has since adopted that ban torture.

+"I would not put CIA officers at risk by asking them to undertake risky, controversial behavior again," she said.

-Haspel, who spent more than 30 years as a covert agent before becoming the CIA's deputy director last year, also faces questions about her involvement in the destruction of 92 videotapes that showed prisoners being waterboarded.
+Haspel, who spent more than 30 years as a covert agent before becoming the CIA's deputy director last year, also faced questions about her involvement in the destruction of 92 videotapes that showed a prisoner being waterboarded.
 Waterboarding is a technique that simulates the experience of drowning.

+She said she wrote the 2005 order to destroy the tapes at the request of her boss, Jose Rodriguez, who was head of the CIA's clandestine service at the time.
+Rodriguez issued the order without informing then-CIA director Porter Goss ahead of time, Haspel said.

+Haspel said she supported the destruction of the tapes at the time because she feared that someone would release them publicly and jeopardize the safety of CIA officers seen on the tapes.

+"We were worried about an irresponsible leak of our officers' faces to the world," she said.
+However, she said the CIA director should have been informed of the order before it went out.

-It's not clear whether Haspel's promise to oppose any future use of torture will convince a majority of senators to confirm her.
-The Intelligence Committee is expected to vote later this month on whether to recommend her confirmation to the full Senate.
+It's not clear whether Haspel's promises will convince a majority of senators to confirm her.
+The Intelligence Committee is expected to vote as early as this month on whether to recommend her confirmation to the full Senate.

 Republicans hold a slim 51-49 majority in the Senate, and Sen. Rand Paul, R-Ky., has vowed to oppose Haspel because of her role in the torture program.
 Sen. John McCain, R-Ariz., is suffering from brain cancer and may not be available to vote.
 No Democrats have announced support for Haspel so far.